 - Half-load washing option, allowing you wash a half-load without sacrificing economical operation

-Bosch doesn’t have just one great 800-series dishwasher—this SPX68U55UC model is also ADA compliant and comes with a compact 18” design without sacrificing any advanced features.
+Bosch doesn’t have just one great 800-series dishwasher—this SPX68U55UC model.
+The company also makes ADA compliant, slim 18-inch dishwasher without sacrificing any advanced features.

-- 18” wide size allows for fitting in narrow spaces and compact kitchens
+- 18-inch wide size allows for fitting in narrow spaces and compact kitchens

 - 6 wash cycles and 5 options for a variety of cleaning power